autoSteve/ha-solcast-solar/ADVOPTIONS.md

 Said another way, the default behaviour is that if there is limiting detected for any interval on any day, then that interval will be ignored for every day of the past fourteen days.

 Set this option to `true` to prevent this behaviour.

+**Key: "automated_dampening_preserve_unmatched_factors"**

+Possible values: boolean `true`/`false` (default `false`)

+Default behavior when calculating base dampening factors is that any interval with insufficient matching intervals or generation (see above) will have a factor of 1.0.
+Setting this option to `true` will retain the previously calculated factor for such an interval, with factors reverting to 1.0 when all recent estimated actuals for the interval are 0.
+If any factors are preserved this is logged in a daily single line WARNING message.

 **Key: "automated_dampening_similar_peak"**